 Additionally, this law applies to all real estate transactions such as appraisals and rental advertisements.
 In addition to providing protections against discrimination in housing offerings, the North Carolina Fair Housing Act also has requirements regarding accessibility for people with disabilities.

 As a landlord, you must provide reasonable accommodations for persons with physical or mental impairments which limit their ability to use public services or enjoy their living space with equal opportunity.
-For example, if a tenant with a disability needs access to the front door of their building and there are no ramps, then landlords must provide an appropriate ramp for them.
+For example, if a tenant with a disability needs access to the front door of their building and there are no ramps, then to offer fair housing opportunities, the landlord must provide an appropriate ramp for them.

 What Types of Properties Does the Fair Housing Act Cover?